 James Gordon , TEDx Powell River

-Growing up in a tiny village, the word volunteer wasn’t a word that you knew.
+Growing up in a tiny village, the words “volunteer” and “community” weren’t thrown around as much as they are now.
 It was just what you did.
+In a world armed with a thousand methods not to connect with one another a community must be thoughtfully created.
 Communities are built and held together through passionate citizens pitching in to help make it a better place to be.
-Take a trip through yesterday with Anna showing you how her small town back story became a country wide volunteering lifestyle.
-Fall in love with her describing what it means to volunteer in a meaningful way and discover how to engage and keep your volunteers connected to your cause.
+Take a trip through yesterday with Anna showing you how her small town back story became a catalyst for creating connection with her world.
+Fall in love with her describing what it means to participate in a meaningful way alongside neighbours who become a chosen family.
+In this moving talk you will discover how to get re-connected with your local and global communities and why it helps our world thrive.